 Users are able to revoke their own tokens on the My Account Settings page.
 As an administrator, you can also revoke personal access tokens.

-- Sign in to Tableau Online using your site admin credentials and navigate to the Users page.
+- Sign in to Tableau Cloud using your site admin credentials and navigate to the Users page.

 - Locate the user whose token you want to revoke.
 For more information about navigating Server Admin pages and locating users, see View, Manage, or Remove Users.